Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 2 Variations Of The Exercise

-Doing a standing cable pullover every day in the gym can get monotonous.
-And when you’re not enjoying your workouts, you start losing motivation.
+Doing a standing cable pullover every day in the gym can get monotonous, as I discovered after sticking to the same routine for weeks.
+When you’re not enjoying your workouts, like I was, you start losing motivation.
+Mixing it up with variations kept my sessions fresh and engaging.

 Every now and then, replace a standing cable pullover with the two variations below.
 This will make your fitness goals more achievable.